 Biomarkers1 are of fundamental importance for any research endeavor aimed at improving human health.
-The main objective of the Section on Quantitative Medical Imaging is to research quantitative markers obtained with non-invasive imaging techniques, primarily MRI, and encompassing methods development, biologic validation, and clinical application.
+The main objective of the Laboratory on Quantitative Medical Imaging is to research quantitative markers obtained with non-invasive imaging techniques, primarily MRI, and encompassing methods development, biologic validation, and clinical application.
 We have been particularly focused on MRI of the normal brain and of neurologic disorders, but we are expanding our investigation to other organs.

 Quantitative MRI markers rely on the quality, accuracy, and reliability of MRI data, which presents a major challenge for acquisitions, such as diffusion MRI (dMRI), that are vulnerable to artifacts.
 However, if we can understand the source and behavior of these factors then we can design approaches that are highly effective for correcting images during the post-acquisition processing stage.